WinVector/Examples/RTips/dplyrInContext/dplyrInContext.md

 Take for example a slightly extended version of one of the complex work-flows from [`dplyr 0.5.0` introduction vignette](https://cran.r-project.org/web/packages/dplyr/vignettes/introduction.html).

 The goal is: plot the distribution of average flight arrive delays and flight departure (all averages grouped by date) for dates where either of these averages is at least 30 minutes.
-The first step is writing down the goal (as we did above), and with that clear someone familiar with `dplyr` can write a pipeline or work-flow as below (we have added the `gather` and `arrange` steps to extend the example a bit):
+The first step is writing down the goal (as we did above).
+With that clear, someone familiar with `dplyr` can write a pipeline or work-flow as below (we have added the `gather` and `arrange` steps to extend the example a bit):

 ``` r
 library("nycflights13")